karthees05/user-api-qa/README.md

 - Import gradle Dependencies

-- Check the BDD Feature files located at:
+- Check the BDD Feature files are available in:

 ```> src/test/resources/features```